Swayamgupta07/Automated-Face-Recognition-Attendance-System/README.md

-Your README is well-structured, but it could use a few formatting tweaks for better readability.
-Here's an improved version:

----

 # Automated Face Recognition Attendance System

 This project is an **Automated Face Recognition Attendance System** that detects and recognizes faces from images to mark attendance.
 It leverages **OpenCV** and **face-recognition** libraries to identify individuals and log attendance in a CSV file.